FEATURED POST ON MATHS MCQ

 Q4) How many different telephone numbers are there in each zone if repetition of digits is allowed.

-Q5) How many different telephone numbers are there in the city, if first two digits of different zones are 12, 23, 34, 45, 56, and 67?
+Q5) How many different telephone numbers with no restriction are there in the city, if first two digits of different zones are 12, 23, 34, 45, 56, and 67?

 Question